Iraj Afshar

 As I mentioned above, two Persian books on gemmary, written some time after Javāher Nāme-ye Neẓāmi, were based on Neyshābūrī's work, but made no reference to it nor acknowledged its author.
 I have already discussed this subject, in detail, in an article (see note 2 above).
 The first book is Tansukh Nāme-ye ʾIllkāni by Khāje Naṣīr al-Dīn Ṭūsī (663 AH), and the second ʿArāyes al-Javāher va Nafāyes al-Aṭāyeb written by the famous historian, Abū al-Qāsim al-Kāshāni in 700 AH.
 Both of these works have been edited: the first text was published by Modarres-e Raẓavi, while I published the second.
 It is obvious that the content of Neyshābūrī 's work influenced later texts on gemmary either directly or via these two books.
 Its impact on subsequent scholars is not, however, the subject of this article.

-The Earth and its Sciences in Islamic Manuscripts: proceedings of the fifth conference of Al-Furqān Islamic Heritage Foundation – English version, 2011, Al-Furqan Islamic Heritage Foundation, London, UK., p 233-260.
+Source note: This was published in: The Earth and its Sciences in Islamic Manuscripts: proceedings of the fifth conference of Al-Furqān Islamic Heritage Foundation – English version, 2011, Al-Furqan Islamic Heritage Foundation, London, UK., p 233-260.
+Please note that some of the images used in this online version of this article might not be part of the published version of this article within the respective book. |